- Public Services

-Columbia Airport is located within walking distance of the historic town of Columbia in the Sierra Nevada foothills at an elevation of 2118 feet.
-The airport features a lighted 4,650-foot paved runway and a 2,600-foot irrigated turf runway both of which are well maintained by the airport staff.
+Columbia Airport is within walking distance of the historic town of Columbia in the Sierra Nevada foothills at an elevation of 2118 feet.
+The airport features a lighted 4,650-foot paved runway and a 2,600-foot irrigated turf runway, both well-maintained by the airport staff.
 Tail wheel aircraft come from neighboring airports to experience the fun and challenge of landing on a real grass runway.

 AWOS (Automated Weather Observation System)

-The AWOS at Columbia Airport uploads weather data to the National Weather Service every 5 minutes.
-Click here to see the current AWOS data.
+The AWOS at Columbia Airport uploads weather data to the National Weather Service every 5 minutes call (209) 536-9384 for current AWOS data.

 Columbia Airport’s traffic patterns are to the west of the airport to keep the aircraft from flying over Columbia State Park and Columbia Elementary School.
 The normal traffic patterns are right traffic for Runway 17, left traffic for Runway 29, and left traffic for Runway 35.
-Take-offs and landings are prohibited for Runway 11 due to visibility restrictions with Runway 17.
-There are residences all around Columbia Airport, so we encourage all pilots to reduce their power settings once they make it to a safe altitude after take-off.
+Take-offs and landings are discouraged for Runway 11 due to visibility restrictions with Runway 17.
+There are residences around Columbia Airport, so we encourage all pilots to reduce their power settings once they reach a safe altitude after take-off.

 Bald Eagle Aviation (209) 533-4616 provides fuel service via truck or a 24-hour fuel island.
-They sell both 100LL and Jet A, and they also operate the airport terminal and lobby. http://baldeaglecolumbia.com/
+They sell both 100LL and Jet A and operate the airport terminal and lobby. http://baldeaglecolumbia.com/

 Fixed Wing and Helicopter Charter Services